Civic agriculture: Thomas Lyson

-Thomas Lyson was a notable sociologist who spent much of his professional career analyzing the possible impacts and outcomes of civic agriculture.
-After coining the phrase in 1999, Lyson used his time as a professor at Cornell University to propose ways that rural communities could support themselves not only by providing food to the community, but also by providing jobs and thus supporting the local, rural economy.
+Thomas A. Lyson was a notable sociologist who spent much of his professional career analyzing the possible impacts and outcomes of civic agriculture.
+After coining the phrase in 1999, Lyson used his time as a professor in the Department of Development Sociology at Cornell University to propose ways that rural communities could support themselves not only by providing food to the community, but also by providing jobs and thus supporting the local, rural economy.
 Lyson's interest in rural community subsistence stemmed from his time spent traveling the globe, specifically in the back roads of Appalachia.
 In his novel Civic Agriculture: Reconnecting Farm, Food, and Community, Lyson warns against the increasingly industrial approach being developed in the world of agriculture today as being detrimental to the independent family farm which serves as the backbone of the rural community.
 Lyson spent a considerable portion of his career exploring the economic opportunities presented before rural communities and the ways in which those opportunities should be utilized in order to ensure the prosperity of the community.
 Thomas Lyson died in 2006.
 In 2013, The Lyson Center for Civic Agriculture and Food Systems was created, a food systems development program in Ithaca, New York.
 Since 2013, it has been a project within the Center for Transformative Action, a nonprofit organization affiliated with Cornell University.
 The aim of the center is to provide research oriented solutions to the current problems that exist within our various food systems.
 The center publishes the Journal of Agriculture, Food Systems, and Community Development, an open access journal on food systems and food systems research and facilitates the North American Food Systems Network.
 The Lyson Center also publishes the Sustainable Food Systems Sourcebook.